ExpressionEngine/ExpressionEngine-User-Guide/docs/troubleshooting/error-messages.md

 ### Repairing the database through ExpressionEngine

-If ExpressionEngine's Control Panel is still accessible, the database can be repaired via the built-in SQL Manager at `Developer --> Utilities --> SQL Manager`.
+If ExpressionEngine's Control Panel is still accessible, the database can be repaired via the built-in SQL Manager at `Tools --> Utilities --> SQL Manager`.
 Select the tables to repair, then choose _Repair selected tables_ at the bottom and click Submit.

 ### Repairing the database by other means